Services to Support Your Family

 Learning that your child has a disability or complex medical condition can create a wide variety of emotions—for your child, their siblings and you.
 If your child has a condition requiring lifelong care, a change in their health status can trigger new challenges that might seem overwhelming.

-Regardless of where your child is in their medical journey, the Child and Family Services team at Gillette Children’s Specialty Healthcare is ready to help.
+Regardless of where your child is in their medical journey, the Child and Family Services team at Gillette Children’s is ready to help.
 Our team of experts can support your family with things like:

 - Planning an upcoming hospital stay.